sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/2000 - prompt.md

 For an overview of how Sensible Instruct methods work, see the following steps.

 1. To meet the LLM's input token limit, Sensible splits the document into chunks.
-2. Sensible selects the most relevant chunks and combines them with page hinting data to create a "context".
+2. Sensible selects the most relevant chunks and combines them with page-hinting data to create a "context".
-3. Sensible creates a full prompt for GPT-3 that includes the context and the descriptive prompts you configure in the method.
+3. Sensible creates a full prompt for the LLM that includes the context and the descriptive prompts you configure in the method.
 For an example of a full prompt, see the beginning of this topic.
 4. Sensible returns the LLM's response.

 For specifics about how each Sensible instruct method works, see the Notes section for each method, for example, [List](doc:list#notes) method.